-Created in 2016, Fund for a Better Future Inc. (FBF) is dedicated to advancing public awareness and support for protecting the environment, ensuring healthy communities, and advancing equal rights for all.
+Created in 2016, Fund for a Better Future Inc. (FBF) is dedicated to promoting the common good by upholding democratic values, protecting the environment, improving health, and advancing social equity.
 As a nonprofit, 501(c)(4) social welfare organization, FBF allows donors to invest in a wide range of causes.
 FBF serves as a one-stop shop for donors wanting to contribute in ways that ensure impact, accountability, and legal compliance.

 Among others, FBF partners with Resources Legacy Fund, an independent, tax-exempt 501(c)(3) public charity that has transformed philanthropy into landmark achievements in conservation, education, and healthy communities for nearly 20 years.

 Please note: Contributions to FBF are not deductible for federal income tax purposes.

 Fund for a Better Future Board of Directors

 Trustee of the David and Lucile Packard Foundation

 Principal at Corridor Partners

 President, Kongsgaard-Goldman Fund